KhjMeister/KhjMeister/README.md

 -      my Email  : khaledjamal5946@gmail.com
 -      my LinkedIn : https://www.linkedin.com/in/khaled-jamal-a7124a15a/

-- 🔭 I’m currently working on Steach its onDebuging state
+- 🔭 I’m currently working on Steach its on Debuging state
-- 🌱 I’m currently learning ...
 - 🤔 I’m looking for help with getting new role in php laravel or nextjs or reactjs
 - ⚡ Fun fact: I an not able to play dota 2 for 5 month